RachelfromIreland/the-artful-rachel/README.md

 git clone https://github.com/RachelfromIreland/the-artful-rachel.git

 # Future improvements
-- Image placement: One of the errors flagged in the HTML coding was that the "height" and "width" of the images on the Home and Gallery pages should have a number but a percentage is listed.
-I tried several times to fix this but just made things worse.
-I decided to leave this code as is with the hope of fixing it in the future with some help.
+- In the future, I would like the images in this project to grow as the browser page grows.
+I decided not to implement this at this time as the image quality is poor when they appear larger due to the resizing completed to fix a bug mentioned above.

 - Commit messages.
 I’m very new to coding and feel I can commit more frequently with more descriptive messages.

-- Work more closely with a mentor for guidance.
-I was assigned a new mentor (at my request) before submitting the project so the final project has not been checked by a mentor.
-I’m sure there are some areas I could have done better.
-# Disclaimer:
-The reason an error was left in and for my mentor change is because of recent health issues.
-This has been discussed with Student Care and I am feeling supported.
-The timing of this first project and the fact I've already been granted an extension just mean I am too late to ask for help to fix the errors I found.
-I will do much better with this in the future.

 # Credits
 ## Content
-Inspiration for the footer as well as style elements cited within the code come from Code Institute’s Love Running project.
+- Inspiration for the footer as well as style elements cited within the code come from Code Institute’s Love Running project.

-Elements of the CSS styling are directly inspired by my mentor Julia Konovalova’s “Animal Shelter” project, these have also been cited in the code.
+- Elements of the CSS styling are directly inspired by my mentor Julia Konovalova’s [“Animal Shelter”](https://github.com/IuliiaKonovalova/animal_shelter/blob/main/gallery.html#L69C10-L73C25) project, these have also been cited in the code.

-The Gallery page’s hover animation which shows text was inspired by a YouTube video by [Kevin Powell](https://www.youtube.com/watch?v=ceNMP-aQkQ4).
+- The Gallery page’s hover animation which shows text was inspired by a YouTube video by [Kevin Powell](https://www.youtube.com/watch?v=ceNMP-aQkQ4).

+- Making CSS grid responsive for the columns in the gallery and style sections was learned from an article by [Aidan K McBride](https://aidankmcbride.medium.com/css-tips-and-tricks-81d3c641428).
 ## Media
 All the images for the website are the author’s own.
 # Tools
-W3Schools was a huge help for me in understanding how to make the things I wanted to code more readable.
+- W3Schools was a huge help for me in understanding how to make the things I wanted to code more readable.
+- Paint 3D was used to resize images.
+- [Wireframe.cc](https://wireframe.cc/) was used to create the wireframes.